A small remark on small-dimensional normed barrelled spaces

-\begin{remark} As mentioned, the proof of Theorem \ref{thm:main} closely follows the argument presented in the proof of \cite[Theorem 4.10]{BS24}, whose statement formally requires the Banach space $E$ to satisfy a property denoted $(\dagger)$.
-However, the authors prove in \cite[Lemma 4.9]{BS24} that $(\dagger)$ implies $(\dagger')$ and at the very beginning of the proof of \cite[Theorem 4.10]{BS24} they invoke the lemma to assert that $E$ satisfies $(\dagger')$ and so further to establish equality ($*$).
-Consequently, only property $(\dagger')$ is in fact used in the proof of \cite[Theorem 4.10]{BS24}. \end{remark}
+\begin{remark} As mentioned, the proof of Theorem \ref{thm:main} closely follows the argument presented in the proof of \cite[Theorem 4.9]{BS24}, whose statement formally requires the Banach space $E$ to satisfy a property denoted $(\dagger)$, stronger than $(\dagger')$.
+However, in fact only property $(\dagger')$ is used in the proof of \cite[Theorem 4.9]{BS24}, not $(\dagger$).
+More precisely, the reasoning to establish \cite[Theorem 4.9]{BS24} goes exactly as follows: the authors first prove in \cite[Lemma 4.8]{BS24} that $(\dagger)$ implies $(\dagger')$, then---at the very beginning of the proof of \cite[Theorem 4.9]{BS24}---they invoke the lemma to assert that $E$ satisfies $(\dagger')$, and, finally, they proceed with the argument exactly as presented in the proof of Theorem \ref{thm:main} to establish equality ($*$) and so to contradict the barrelledness of $\spn A$. \end{remark}

-Since an isometric image of a normed barrelled space into its completion is still barrelled, Theorem \ref{thm:main} immediately yields the following corollary.
+Since the isometric image of a normed barrelled space into its completion is still barrelled, Theorem \ref{thm:main} immediately yields the following corollary.

 \begin{corollary} Every infinite-dimensional normed barrelled space has dimension at least $\cov(\nN)$. \end{corollary}

 Combining Corollary \ref{cor:covN} with the aforementioned results from \cite{BS24} and \cite{SRS95}, we get the following estimates for $\fraky$.